VU-IVM/GlobalInfraRisk/_sources/intro/hazard.md

 Hazards refer to potentially damaging physical events, phenomena, or human activities that can lead to the destruction or degradation of critical infrastructure (CI).
 These hazards can be natural, such as floods and earthquakes, or human-made, such as industrial accidents and cyber-attacks.
 Understanding the range and intensity of hazards that infrastructure is exposed to is a crucial step in assessing risks and ensuring resilience.

 ## Types of Hazards

-Hazards are broadly categorized into two main types:

-### 1. Natural Hazards
 Natural hazards are caused by environmental factors and include events that occur due to geological, meteorological, and climatic processes.
 These can lead to widespread damage and disruption to CI.
 Common natural hazards include:

 - **Flooding**: Both river and surface flooding are common natural hazards affecting CI.
 Flooding can cause road damage, electrical outages, and impede access to health facilities.
 Surface flooding occurs when intense rainfall overwhelms drainage systems, while river flooding occurs when rivers overflow their banks.
 Coastal flooding can also occur due to storm surges and rising sea levels.